kentcdodds/testing-workshop/INSTRUCTIONS.md

 **Instruction**:

-> This one doesn't require a demo

 1. Open `server/src/routes/users.js` and replace `../controllers/users` with
    `../controllers/users.bug.todo` (without anyone noticing?)
 2. Run `npm run dev` and open the app.
 Note that the users endpoint is returning all of the user information (including the `salt` and `hash`).
+3. Open `server/src/routes/__tests__/users.todo.js` and add a test that reproduces the bug (note: this is the same test the attendees need to implement in their exercise).
-3. Open the `server/src/routes/users.js` file again and note that the users endpoint codepath goes through `server/src/controllers/users.bug.todo.js`.
+4. Open the `server/src/routes/users.js` file again and note that the users endpoint codepath goes through `server/src/controllers/users.bug.todo.js`.
-4. Notice the bug in the users method.
+5. Notice the bug in the users method.

 **Exercise**:

-1. Open `server/src/controllers/__tests__/users.bug.todo.js` and
+1. Open `server/src/routes/__tests__/users.bug.todo.js` and
    `server/src/controllers/users.bug.todo.js`
 2. Implement the test for the bug fix first, then fix the bug